KonstantinHebenstreit/MNIST-Handwritten-Digit-Recognition/README.md

 ![False rated pictures](figures/false_rated.png)

 So there are a lot of pictures, which are clearly predicted incorrectly by the neural net.
 But I'm looking through these pictures to see if all of them are rated correctly and solveable.
-I find some exeptions, so although a neural net can perform a lot better than my current one, I doubt it is possible to reach 100% accuracy.
+I find some exeptions.
+Although a neural net can perform a lot better than my current one, I doubt it is possible to reach 100% accuracy.
 ![Difficult to predict pictures](figures/hard_to_predict.png)

 ## Score